Are you liable for damage to a company car in the event of an accident?

 • We have specialists for every field of law.

-It is then (usually) up to the employer to pay for the costs associated with the operation of the car, i.e. mainly the purchase of fuel, parking fees or car cleaning.
+The employer is then (usually) responsible for paying the costs associated with operating the car, primarily fuel, parking, and car cleaning.

-However, as mentioned above, if you cause damage while using the car in this mode, liability for this damage is governed by the Civil Code.
-In particular, the damage limit of four and a half times your salary does not apply.
+However, as we mentioned above, if you cause damage while using the car under this arrangement, liability for it is governed by the Civil Code.
+Most importantly, the damage limit of four and a half times your salary does not apply.

 Tip for article

-Tip: Have you caused your employer millions of dollars in damages and now you’re worried about where you’re going to get the money?
-You can be worry-free.
-An employee is only limitedly liable for damages caused to the employer.
-To what extent and what are the limitations on this liability?
-We have addressed this in a separate article.
+Tip: Have you caused your employer millions in damages and are now worried about how you’ll pay for it?
+You have nothing to worry about.
+An employee’s liability for damages caused to their employer is limited.
+What is the limit, and what are the restrictions on this liability?
+We’ve covered this in a separate article.

-1. Was there any personal injury or property damage in the accident?
+Was there any property damage or injury in the accident?

 Summary

-An employee who has a company car is liable for damages caused by the use of the car, depending on whether the employee uses the car only for business or also for private purposes.
-In the case of business use, liability is governed by the Labour Code – if the damage is caused by negligence, he or she is liable up to a maximum of 4.5 times his or her average monthly earnings (or three times if the failure to prevent damage is attributable to negligence), whereas in the case of intent, drunkenness or ingestion of addictive substances, he or she is liable for the full amount of the damage without limit.
-If the car is also provided for private purposes, liability is governed by the Civil Code and no limit applies.
-Therefore, both employer and employee should have clear internal rules and accident insurance arrangements in place.
-For tax purposes, private use is treated as non-cash income (usually 1% of the purchase price of the car per month).
+An employee who has a company car at their disposal is liable for damage caused while using it, depending on whether the vehicle is used solely for business or also for personal purposes.
+For business use, liability is governed by the Labor Code—if damage is caused by negligence, the employee is liable for up to 4.5 times their average monthly earnings (or three times, in the case of failure to fulfill the duty to prevent damage), while in cases of intent, drunkenness, or the use of intoxicating substances, they pay the full amount of the damage without limitation.
+If the car is also provided for private use, liability is governed by the Civil Code and no limit applies.
+Both the employer and the employee should therefore have clear internal rules in place and have arranged for collision insurance.
+For tax purposes, private use is considered non-monetary income (typically 1% of the car’s purchase price per month).

 Frequently Asked Questions